 This article is the second in a series which aims to explore some common themes in the cross examination of vulnerable witnesses by providing tips and illustrative examples.
-For part one in the series which looks at working with the intermediary and cross-examining children, click here.

 I have chosen to include this topic for two reasons: first, it is perhaps more common than one may think to encounter a witness who is, or may become, non-verbal.
 Second, drafting questions for such a witness requires creative thinking which broadens one’s skill set in more general terms.